Civic Education · Level 1: Authority Foundations

 The Civic Skill to Develop

-- What level of government controls this issue?
+- Which level of government controls this issue?

-Civic education is self-defense because it protects citizens from manipulation by confusion.
-It builds a public that can think structurally under pressure.
+Civic education is self-defense.
+It builds citizens who can think structurally under pressure.